Anderson's arm, Almora's glove lead Cubs over Dodgers 4-0

+CHICAGO (AP) -- Brett Anderson said he owes Albert Almora Jr. his paycheck from Thursday.

+The center fielder said a high-five or a fist bump will do.

-CHICAGO (AP) -- Brett Anderson beat his former team with five solid innings, center fielder Albert Almora Jr. made two outstanding catches against the ivy and the Chicago Cubs blanked the Los Angeles Dodgers 4-0 Thursday.
+Anderson beat his former team with five solid innings, and Almora made two outstanding catches against the ivy as the Chicago Cubs blanked the Los Angeles Dodgers 4-0.

 Anderson, the only member of the Cubs without a World Series ring after Wednesday's celebration, allowed three hits but walked four.
 He stranded seven runners, helped by Almora's defense.